krobot-framework/krobot-docs/guide/logging.md

 # Logging

 As you probably already saw, Krobot uses a logging engine.
 What is logging ?
-It's the art of doing System.out.print, like this :
+It's the art of doing `System.out.print`, like this :

 ```
 [22:17:10] [DEBUG] [Command] Parsing command call for -> /clear
 ```

 Krobot uses Apache Log4J as logging engine.
-It already has a bundled config for it. **You should always use logging instead of System.out.print.**
+It already has a bundled config for it. **You should always use logging instead of `System.out.print`.**

 ## How to use it